jinyus/dart_beacon/Readme.md

 ### Beacon.createEffect:

-Creates an effect based on a provided function.
-The provided function will be called whenever one of its dependencies change.
+An effect is just a function that will re-run whenever one of its dependencies change.
 An effect runs immediately after creation.

 ```dart
 final age = Beacon.writable(15);